Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule

-We now prove several lemmas relating Littlewood-Richardson coefficients and $n$-cores to abacus diagrams in order to finally prove Proposition \ref{T:deltarimhookoptions}.
-In Lemma \ref{L:eqvtCoeff} we are able to give the equivariant Littlewood-Richardson coefficient $c_{\gamma, \tableau[Yp]{\\ }}^\gamma$ as sums over active beads on abacus diagrams and hence prove that the equivariant Littlewood-Richardson coefficient $c_{\gamma, \tableau[Yp]{\\ }}^\gamma$ behaves predictably under the map $t_i \mapsto t_{i \operatorname{mod} n}$.
-Lemmas \ref{T:rightbead} and \ref{T:beaddist} link the covering relations in Young's lattice to abaci and give a necessary criterion on abaci for a partition to have $n$-core in $\mathcal{P}_{kn}$.
-Lemma \ref{T:specialAbacus} shows that it is possible to choose a unique preferred represenative abacus diagram for elements of $\mathcal{P}_{kn}$.
-Note that Lemma \ref{T:specialAbacus} is part of a more general phenomenon; see \cite{JamesKerber} on balanced, flush abaci.
+We now present two lemmas which use this connection between $n$-cores and abacus diagrams.
+Lemma \ref{T:beaddist} gives a necessary criterion on abaci for a partition to have $n$-core in $\mathcal{P}_{kn}$, and Lemma \ref{T:specialAbacus} shows that it is possible to choose a unique preferred abacus diagram for elements of $\mathcal{P}_{kn}$.
+We remark that Lemma \ref{T:specialAbacus} is part of a more general phenomenon, and we refer the interested reader to the discussion of balanced, flush abaci in \cite{JamesKerber}.